estdenis-clt/-megr2157-portfolio/docs/assignments/A04/index.md

-The Next Step was to build a free body diagram for feature two using the values that I just assembled and to solve for the moment in order to find the value of M that will be used later in different calculations.
+The following step was to build a free body diagram for feature two using the values that I just assembled and to solve for the moment in order to find the value of M that will be used later in different calculations.
 I also labeled the legend to describe when I'm drawing the section of the bolt holes in my free body diagram. and in order to speed up the process.
 I then immediately did my stress and deflection calculations using all of the data I had found previously or calculated in earlier parts of the project.The values that I found was that once again my stress calculations yielded the higher value of thickness required at 2.017 mm and so that would be the value that I would use in my final design.

 <img width="772" height="607" alt="image" src="https://github.com/user-attachments/assets/6c5a318a-1258-4c31-9bb6-f513cea9dc6a" />